Learning by training: emergent return-point memory from cyclically tuning disordered sphere packings: Discussion

 \section{Discussion}

-We have shown that memory can emerge in tunable disordered solids through cyclic training, reminiscent of cyclically sheared suspensions or dense solids~\cite{PhysRevLett.107.010603,PhysRevLett.112.025702}.
+We have shown that memory can emerge in tunable disordered solids through cyclic training, reminiscent of cyclically sheared suspensions or dense solids .
 After iteratively training a given observable $F$ (\textit{e.g.} the Poisson's ratio) between two values, $\Fmin$ and $\Fmax$, we observe the emergence of memory through various return-point measurements, the ``ease'' of training, and the direction of parameter changes.
 This memory is associated with the system approaching a marginally absorbing manifold (MAM), where training returns the system to the same state after a full cycle.
 We also present a general mechanism for the formation of memory, called Gradient Discontinuity Learning (GDL), where training is guided by discontinuities in the gradient of $F$ with respect to the tunable parameters (\textit{e.g.} particle diameters).
-These Gradient Discontinuities (GDs) impact steepest ascent/descent paths, allowing us to predict and explain much of the behavior we observe.
+These Gradient Discontinuities (GDs) impact steepest ascent/descent paths, allowing us to predict and explain much of the behavior we observe. {We have shown that cyclic training in tunable disordered solids can produce physical memory by driving the system toward a marginally absorbing manifold (MAM) that encodes the training range.
+This memory is highly reminiscent of that observed in cyclically sheared suspensions but is distinct from the return-point memory seen in cyclically sheared disordered solids, which is characterized by periodic but not reversible dynamics~\cite{RevModPhys.91.035002, paulsen2025mechanical-d8c, mungan2025self-organization-787}.
+We further proposed a general mechanism, Gradient Discontinuity Learning (GDL), in which discontinuities in the gradient of the training function guide the training dynamics and help generate MAMs.}

 These results bring us closer to a general understanding of the effects of a slowly changing environment on a system undergoing optimization.
-While we exclusively consider changes to the desired value of an observable, many environmental variables instead affect observables directly.
-GDL theory applies in these cases as well because changing such variables will cause the optimal solution to change, and if this optimal solution encounters one or more Type 2 GDs, the system may approach a MAM.
-Importantly, reaching a MAM is never guaranteed -- in our athermal sphere packings, it is somewhat surprising that it is even possible to train between $\nu=0.5$ and $\nu=0$ without structural rearrangements.
-Nevertheless, GDs provide a concrete and generic mechanism for guiding the optimization parameters, creating the potential for memory.
+While we exclusively consider changes to the desired value of an observable, many environmental variables instead affect observables directly. {In our case, for example, we could keep the desired Poisson's ratio fixed while cyclically varying the total packing fraction, which would systematically affect the optimized solution in much the same way as changing the target behavior. } GDL theory applies in these cases as well{can apply here as well (see Sec.~\ref{sec:training_algorithms})} because changing such variables will cause the optimal solution to change, and if this optimal solution encounters one or more Type 2 GDs, the system may approach a MAM.